Get Your Free Report

 [June 21, 2024] “Qilin Started Leaking Synnovis Data

 Qilin, also known as Agenda ransomware, represents a formidable threat in cybercrime.
 This ransomware, one of the known Ransomware-as-a-Service (RaaS) groups, is designed with adaptability in mind, allowing it to customize attacks based on its victims’ specific environments.
 Originating from a sophisticated background, Qilin leverages advanced tactics to extort organizations.
-Recently, they have been on the news with their devastating ransomware attacks on Healthcare.
+In 2025, Qilin became the most active ransomware group in terms of attack counts.

 Threat Actor Card for Qilin Ransomware